ousia/from-pandoc-to-context/doc/from-pandoc-to-context.md

 ## Acknowledgements

-John MacFarlarne is the leading developer of `pandoc`.
+John MacFarlane is the leading developer of `pandoc`.
 I want to thank him for this excellent software.
 He also coordinates all efforts from other programers and users to improve `pandoc`.
 I would like to thank him and Matthew Pickering also for their help programing filters.

 I could have never thought of going from `pandoc` to <span class="tex-logo">ConTeXt</span> without the extraordinary work of Hans Hagen.
 He develops this extraordinary tool for digital typesetting called <span class="tex-logo">ConTeXt</span>.
 And he has patiently replied all my questions about how to parse XML sources with <span class="tex-logo">ConTeXt</span>.
 I thank him for both.